LicensePro

 You may also need to complete registration with the Arizona Corporation Commission at azcc.gov.

 File your health department permit application with the Phoenix city clerk or licensing department.
-Many Arizona municipalities now accept online applications.
+Many Arizona municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Phoenix).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Phoenix.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Health Department Permit holders in Arizona are required to carry proper business insurance.
 Compare quotes from top providers.